 The sister restaurant of famed NYC seafood restaurant Catch.
 Catch Steak is planning on opening a new rooftop steakhouse on the corner of Galena Street and Hopkins Avenue.
 This location offers panoramic views of Aspen Mountain and beyond from its phenomenal outdoor patio, which complements its vast indoor space.

 Aspen Skiing Company’s new premium retail and experimental concept brand.
-The brand will include the first clothing line developed by a ski resort, launching with custom collaborations and outerwear designed for the community who spends most of their time on the slopes.
-The store itself will open on Aspen’s Gondola Plaza.
+The brand includes the first clothing line developed by a ski resort, launching with custom collaborations and outerwear designed for the community who spends most of their time on the slopes.
+The store itself is open on Aspen’s Gondola Plaza.

-Tecovas, the Austin, Texas-based cowboy boot, and leather goods store has opened its latest retail location on Aspen’s Cooper Ave Mall.
+Tecovas, the Austin, Texas-based cowboy boot, and leather goods store has opened its latest retail location on Aspen’s Hyman Ave (moved locations from around the corner).
 It is the latest store in Aspen to offer custom leather detailing and personalization.

 THE BEST TIME TO VISIT